The recipe notebook

 Safari Share Sheet

 Reading a recipe in Safari and don't want to break flow?
 Tap Share, then Chef Notebook.
-The recipe is in your library by the time you put your phone down.
+The import opens right in the app, ready for a quick review before you save.

 Type it yourself